-Step-I: Download and install your desired Android Rooting app in your Android cell phone.
-Enable the USB debugging mode in the Android phone.
+Step-I: Download and install your desired Android Rooting app on your Android cell phone.
+Enable the USB debugging mode on the Android phone.
 For Android 4.0 or 4.1 you are required to tap settings for switching on the “Developer Options” and ticking the “USB Debugging” box.

 For Android 4.3 and other versions, click <Tap Settings> <About Phone>.
 Scroll down to ‘Build Number’ and tap it 7 times, till you see a message box saying, “You are now a developer”.